-It’s heartbreaking to see your pet slowly degenerate healthwise due to a debilitating condition.
+It’s heartbreaking to see your pet slowly decline in health due to a debilitating condition.
 Arthritis is a common ailment that affects dogs, and just like humans, the condition can become severe.
+You may be wondering when to euthanize a dog with arthritis.

 Once you get that unfortunate diagnosis from the veterinarian, there’s a lot that goes through your mind.
 As much as you would love to keep your pooch, you must put its interests first.
 The reality is that it may be better to end its misery at some point rather than have it continue suffering.

-If you are informed that this bone ailment cannot be effectively treated or cured, your veterinarian can guide you on when to euthanize a dog with arthritis.
+If you are given the prognosis that this bone ailment cannot be effectively treated or cured, your veterinarian can guide you on when to euthanize a dog with arthritis.

 Before we go deeper into the instances when to euthanize a dog with arthritis, let’s understand this joint ailment a little bit better.